 Using Azure Site Recovery to Survive Data Disaster.

 Is your business lost in the maze of disaster preparedness options?
 Are you headed in the right direction?
-If disaster strikes, recovering from it could cost you thousands of dollars – plus losing the trust of your customers and vendors.
+If disaster strikes, recovering from it could cost you thousands of dollars – plus losing the trust of your clients and vendors.
 Having a plan to save your business from unexpected, painful events will help you get back on track quickly.
 Microsoft Azure has new functionality that makes disaster recovery simple, affordable, and reliable.
 It’s called Azure Site Recovery.

 Using this service, virtualized servers are replicated to Microsoft Azure and infrastructure can be brought online quickly if something happens.